Dharmmaraja/SQE-Damascus/README.md

-# Scripta Qumranica Electronica: Damascus Edition
+# Critical Edition of the Damascus Scrolls (מגילות דמשק)

-This repository contains data and information related to the work of the Damascus Edition as conducted in the project of [Scripta Qumranica Electronica](http://gepris.dfg.de/gepris/projekt/282601852) (project number: 282601852)
+This repository contains data and information related to the work of the Damascus Edition.
+The work of this edition is funded by [Scripta Qumranica Electronica](http://gepris.dfg.de/gepris/projekt/282601852)

 ## Principal Editors of the Damascus Edition

-* [James M. Tucker](https://utoronto.academia.edu/JamesTucker), PhD (cand), University of Toronto // Georg-August-Universität Göttingen
+* [James M. Tucker](https://utoronto.academia.edu/JamesTucker), PhD (cand), University of Toronto / Wissenschaftlicher Mitarbeiter Georg-August-Universität Göttingen
 * Dr. Peter Porzig, Georg-August-Universität Göttingen

 ## Publications and Information Related to Damascus Editorial Work